Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 </a>
 {% endhighlight %}

-Your menu should now look like the code below (some code has been omitted).
+Your menu should now look like the following:

 {% highlight html %}
 ...